brenard/hass-ftp/README.md

 **Note:** In development environment and you will be able to follow docker container logs by running the `./manage logs` command.

-## Roadmap

-- Manually trigger an exceptional heating cycle (by temporarily modifying the timer parameter)